Angakkuri

 Angakkuri is a 1979 Indian Malayalam film, directed by Vijayanand and produced by C. V. Hariharan.
 The film stars Jayan, Jayabharathi, Sukumaran and Seema/Shanthamma.
 The score was composed by A. T. Ummer.
 The movie is a remake of the 1979 Kannada movie Sneha Sedu.

-Synopsis
+Plot

-The protagonist Ramachandran returns from jail and kills his corrupt boss, who had implicated him in a criminal case that destroyed his family.
+The protagonist Ramachandran returns from jail and kills his corrupt senior employee Balagangadharan, who had implicated him in a criminal case that destroyed his family.
 He abducts the victim's daughter, Sarala, and hands her over to a brothel, where she becomes a prostitute.